filippogiunta/udacity_cpp_snake_project/README.md

 - The project uses smart pointers instead of raw pointers: `snake` is now handled by using shared pointer in the `Game` class.

+- The project uses multithreading: Saving the score in a file uses a thread

+- A promise and future is used in the project, A mutex or lock is used in the project : Although it is over-killing the mentioned features are used when saving the score.

 ## CC Attribution-ShareAlike 4.0 International